 He said that he did it because Heather Wendorf hated her parents and wanted them dead, a claim that she later assiduously denied.
 Heather was ultimately cleared of wrongdoing in the case, but Ferrell—who had once racked up a $30 late fee for keeping Interview with the Vampire out from the video store for two weeks—became the youngest person on death row.
 His sentence was later commuted to life in prison.

 Monika Rizzo and the Chilling Case of the Backyard Bones

-This chilling case, which was originally covered in a of the show, remains only partially solved.
+This chilling case, which was originally covered in a late-1997 season 10 episode of the show, remains only partially solved.
 On May 5, 1997, forty-year-old Monika Rizzo left her job in San Antonio, Texas with no explanation, leaving behind her purse.
 She never returned.
 A week later, her boss called her at home, and she said that she had been sick and would be out for the rest of the week.

 It wasn’t until June 5 that the police received an anonymous phone call claiming that Monika had been murdered and that her bones were in the backyard of her house.
 The police went to investigate, interviewed Monika’s husband, Leonard, but found no sign of Monika at the property.

 One month later, the anonymous tipster called again.
 Working from this second call, police found a skull and a bag containing human flesh.
 A team of archaeologists were brought in to excavate the backyard, and what they found was terrifying.
 The yard was littered with fragments of human bone, most of them less than three inches long.

 DNA testing later revealed that the bone fragments—which authorities believed must have been fed through a wood chipper—belonged to Monika, but Leonard maintained his innocence and authorities lacked sufficient evidence to convict.